What’s Happening

 Photographs by residents with music.

-HERE YOU CAN DOWNLOAD SOME OF THE OBJECTION DOCUMENTs submitted by the QUARTERLANDS GROUP Since JAN 2022
+HERE YOU CAN DOWNLOAD SOME OF THE OBJECTIONs submitted by the QUARTERLANDS GROUP Since JAN 2022

-The developers lodged a rebuttal document which you can see on the planning portal, Q2 is our response to their rebuttal.
-It also contains interesting maps showing the designation of land over time and asks about Lagan Valley Regional Park, Area of Outstanding Natural Beauty being changed and designated as building land.
+Q2: The developers lodged a rebuttal document which you can see on the planning portal, Q2 is our response to their rebuttal.
+It also contains interesting maps showing the designation of land over time and asks about Lagan Valley Regional Park, Area of Outstanding Natural Beauty being changed and zoned?.

-In November/ December 2023 the developers lodged hundreds more pages on the Planning Portal.
-We read and responded to particularly the Ecological Appraisal Report our Q4 and the Developers Rebuttal to our points, we understand to have been written by a KC our Q5.
+Q5: In November/ December 2023 the developers lodged hundreds more pages on the Planning Portal.
+We read and responded to particularly the Ecological Appraisal Report our Q4.
+The Developers Rebuttal to our points, we understand to have been written by a KC our Q5.

 Quick Q is the bullet point summary of our objections before the Committee Meeting Feb 2024.